ChristieLab/steelhead_siletz_RNAseq/README.md

 ## Data
-All raw data and sample metadata generated for this project are stored in the NCBI Short Read Archive (SRA) under project PRJNAXXXX (link pending).
+All raw data and sample metadata generated for this project are stored in the NCBI Short Read Archive (SRA) under project PRJNA1201192 (https://www.ncbi.nlm.nih.gov/sra/PRJNA1201192).